StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Method

 and approximate local feature gradients via finite differences (or Sobel operators~\cite{gonzalez2009digital}) over adjacent tokens:

 The gradient magnitude

-serves as a lightweight \emph{energy} score: high values correspond to strong local feature variations (typically boundaries) and are therefore protected from merging.
-As shown in Figure~\ref{fig:qualititative_energy_score_gradient} and Table~\ref{tab:flopcountstokenmodulespecifically}, this first-order energy provides a comparable indicator to fully connected graph--based energy measures~\cite{tran2024accelerating}, while achieving substantially lower computational overhead.

-\paragraph{Cell partitioning aligned to attention windows.} To enable controlled and spatially coherent merging, we partition the token grid into non-overlapping spatial cells of size \( s \times s \).
+acts as a lightweight \emph{energy} score (see Figure~\ref{fig:sam-all_models_miou_flops_avg_combined-right}), where larger values \emph{tend to reflect} stronger local feature variations (e.g., boundaries) and are thus more likely to be preserved during merging.
+As shown in Table~\ref{tab:cost_energy}, this first-order measure provides a competitive proxy to graph-based energy formulations~\cite{tran2024accelerating}, while incurring substantially lower computational overhead (saving 65-75\% FLOPs).
+Additional visualizations demonstrate that this energy consistently highlights semantically important tokens even in deeper layers (Figure~\ref{fig:pca_layers}, Appendix). \paragraph{Cell partitioning aligned to attention windows.} To enable controlled and spatially coherent merging, we partition the token grid into non-overlapping spatial cells of size \( s \times s \) (Fig.~\ref{fig:fullpage}, \textit{Cell Division}).
 For local-attention layers, we apply this partition \emph{within each attention window} \(\mathcal{P}_k\) to prevent cross-window collapse; for global-attention layers we treat the entire grid as a single window.
 Let